Shehla-noor/CS867-Assignment-3/README.md

 ![Tensorflow >=2.0](https://img.shields.io/badge/Tensorflow->=2.0-yellow.svg)

 # ICCTL: Image Classification using CNNs and Transfer Learning
-This study uses one of the pre-trained models – VGG-19 with Convolutional Neural Network to classify images.
+In this project one of the pre-trained models – VGG-19 with Convolutional Neural Network was used to classify images.
 Evaluation is performed on a publically available intel-image-classification dataset.
-This study shows that fine-tuning the pre-trained network with adaptive learning rate of 0.0001*epochs gives higher accuracy of 86.47% for image classification
+This study shows that fine-tuning the pre-trained network with adaptive learning rate of 0.0001×epochs gives higher accuracy of 86.47% for image classification

 ## Dataset
+Dataset can be downloaded from [Intel-Image-Classification.](https://www.kaggle.com/puneet6060/intel-image-classification/version/2)
 Intel-Image-Classification dataset consists of 150x150 images of 6 classes with 14034 training images, 3000 testing images and 7301 prediction images.
 Figure 2 (a) shows percentage of each category in training dataset and Figure.2 (b) shows a division of dataset into training and testing.
 <img src="Data/proportion.JPG" width="450"/>